smartnsoft/FlappyTranslator/README.md

 This is especially useful as any team member can edit the CSV/Excel file, with the subsequent translations imported into the project via a terminal command.
 Basic variables (strings and integers) are supported, however neither genders nor plurals are planned to be supported.
 If you require such functionality, consider using [arb_generator](https://pub.dev/packages/arb_generator).

-Note that as of version 2.0.0, null safe code is generated.
-Please use version 1.5.0 for non-null safe projects.

 ## Getting Started

 In order to use the *flappy_translator* package, please provide your translations in a CSV or Excel file.
 For CSV files, delimiters `,` and `;` have been tested to work.